Bacillus subtilis spores, Malachite green staining

 Sheep Blood Agar

-Bacillus subtilis - pellicle in liquid medium & round,
+Bacillus subtilis - pellicle in liquid medium and

 Gram positive, 2.0-3.0 / 0.7-0.8 μm, motile, peritrichous flagella.
 Ellipsoidal or